Microsoft Corp at Deutsche Bank Technology Conference Transcript

-Karl Emil Keirstead - Deutsche Bank AG, Research Division - Director and Senior Equity Research Analyst
+Brad Alan Zelnick - Deutsche Bank AG, Research Division - Head of Software Equity Research and Senior US Software Research Analyst

-Okay.
-Good morning, everybody.
-Thanks for attending DB's Annual Tech Conference.
-Great seeing a lot of people that I know well here, so thanks for coming.
-I hope you guys have a fantastic 2 days.
-One of the highlights for me is I think we've got a pretty amazing keynote lineup.
-So it starts now with Jason Zander, the Head of -- the EVP of Microsoft who heads up Azure, a pretty special keynote to have.
-But in addition to Jason, we've got the CEO of VMware, we've got the head of Salesforce's Service Cloud, just a fantastic lineup.
-But let's start it now with Microsoft.
-And maybe, Jason, you want to give a quick minute on your history at Microsoft?
-I think you've been at the firm for a couple of years, right?
+Okay, I think we're live.
+Welcome back, everybody.
+I'm Brad Zelnick with the Deutsche Bank software team.
+Really delighted to be here hosting this session with Microsoft, where we have the company's Executive Vice President, Chief Financial Officer of its Commercial business, Dave O'Hara.
+Dave, welcome.

 Microsoft Corp at Deutsche Bank Technology Conference Transcript